felangel/bloc/docs/flutterbloccoreconcepts.md

 [bloc_builder.dart](_snippets/flutter_bloc_core_concepts/bloc_builder_explicit_bloc.dart.md ':include')

-If you want fine-grained control over when the builder function is called you can provide an optional `condition` to `BlocBuilder`.
-The `condition` takes the previous bloc state and current bloc state and returns a boolean.
-If `condition` returns true, `builder` will be called with `state` and the widget will rebuild.
-If `condition` returns false, `builder` will not be called with `state` and no rebuild will occur.
+For fine-grained control over when the `builder` function is called an optional `buildWhen` can be provided. `buildWhen` takes the previous bloc state and current bloc state and returns a boolean.
+If `buildWhen` returns true, `builder` will be called with `state` and the widget will rebuild.
+If `buildWhen` returns false, `builder` will not be called with `state` and no rebuild will occur.

 [bloc_builder.dart](_snippets/flutter_bloc_core_concepts/bloc_builder_condition.dart.md ':include')